Getting from Boston's Flynn Cruise Terminal to Boston Logan Airport

 Will there be a multitude of taxis waiting?
 Rates?

 Thanks for your help!

 Since it sounds like you have a lot of luggage, a regular taxi may be your most convenient option.

-The fare to Logan will probably be around $20, including tip - maybe a little more if you get stuck in traffic.
+The fare to Logan will probably be around $20, including tip - more if you get stuck in traffic.

 If traffic cooperates, the trip should take about 10-12 minutes.

 On cruise days, there are usually plenty of taxis waiting at the Cruise Terminal but if not, a dispatcher will call for more.

 You could also book a ride share, such as Uber or Lyft.